amuttsch/go-idasen/README.md

     desk, err := idasen.DiscoverDesk()

-It returns a `desk` struct containing the name and mac address of the desk or an error if no desk was found
+It returns a `desk` struct containing the name and mac address of the desk or an error if no desk was found.

 #### Current height